raphael-group/raphael-group.github.io/software/index.md

 ### Structural Variation and Genome Analysis

 ##### CNT-MD: Copy-Number Tree Mixture Deconvolution  #####
-Software for inferring the copy-number profiles of tumor clones and their evolution from fractional copy numbers obtained from the data of multiple bulk-sequencing samples.
+Software for inferring the copy-number profiles of tumor clones and their evolution from fractional copy numbers obtained from multi-sample bulk sequencing data.

 <span class="label label-primary">
         <a href="/projects/cnt-md">More information</a>